Visual Acuity Prediction on Real-Life Patient Data Using a Machine Learning Based Multistage System: Test results, evaluation, and discussion

 \subsection{OCT biomarker classification}

-Our 6 OCT biomarkers of interest are separated into two states, physiological and pathological, defining two distinct classes.
-These take the values interrupted (pathological) vs. preserved (physiological) for external limiting membrane (ELM) and ellipsoid zone (ellipsoid) as well as present (pathological) vs. not present (physiological) for foveal depression, scars, pigment epithelial detachment (PED), and subretinal fibrosis, respectively.
-An OCT biomarker data set overview with the available OCT B-scans per OCT biomarker and related classes is shown in Table~\ref{table:OCT_biomarker_dataset_overview}.
-For our OCT biomarker OCT slice extraction, we determined an intermediate subset of slices with a slice range of 8 to 18 from 25 in total.
-Since different OCT scans may possess different original image resolutions, their image resolution was scaled to an initial size of $256 \times 256$ pixels.
 Table~\ref{table:OCT_biomarker_classification_results} shows our classification results for the slice-wise and the scan-wise OCT classification using different prominent approaches from machine learning and deep learning averaged over five runs.
 In comparison, the selected models DenseNet-201 \cite{Huang2017} and ResNet-152V2 \cite{He2016a} show the best classification accuracies in F1-score with mean classification accuracies of $81.8$ and $82.3$~\% for our 6 OCT biomarkers.
-When comparing the results for the different OCT biomarkers, ELM and ellipsoid show the best scan-wise accuracies, whereas subretinal fibrosis and PED represent the more challenging OCT biomarkers.
-For the following scan-wise OCT classification, a random forest classifier \cite{Hastie2009} is already sufficient in order to achieve high classification accuracies of up to $99.9$~\%.
-Finally, we obtain the resulting mean classification accuracies in F1-score of $82.3$ (slice-wise) and $98.2$~\% (scan-wise).
+While the biomarkers RPE and subretinal fibrosis are best classified with the network DenseNet-201, the best results for the four other biomarkers ELM, ellipsoid, foveal depression, and scars are shown by the ResNet-152V2 network.
+When comparing the results for the different OCT biomarkers, ELM and ellipsoid show the best accuracies to classifying them given the OCT slices, whereas RPE and subretinal fibrosis represent the more challenging OCT biomarkers with reduced accuracies.
+For the following scan-wise OCT classification, a random forest classifier \cite{Hastie2009} was sufficient in order to achieve high classification accuracies over all biomarkers with single scores of up to $99.9$~\%.
+These scores were obtained for the biomarkers ELM, ellipsoid, and foveal depression.
+Finally, we obtain the best resulting mean classification accuracies in F1-score over all OCT biomarkers of $82.3$ (slice-wise, ResNet-152V2), and of $98.2$~\% (scan-wise, random forest classifier).